ajot/made-with-alexa/README.md

 1. [Echosim.io](https://echosim.io/): Alexa in a browser

-2. [AlexaPi](https://github.com/sammachin/AlexaPi): A Python based hack to turn a Raspberry Pi into an Alexa Client.
+2. [AlexaPi](https://github.com/sammachin/AlexaPi): A Python based hack by Sam Machin to turn a Raspberry Pi into an Alexa Client.

+3. [Alexa on Intel Edison](https://github.com/pedrominatel/intel-edison-alexa): Based on Sam Machin's AlexaPi project, this hack ports Alexa to Intel Edison using the MRAA library from Intel.
+[YouTube](https://www.youtube.com/watch?v=gnmpcSXOh4U)

+4. [Alexa on Beagleboard](https://www.hackster.io/fcooper27/beaglealexa-56f174): Amazon Alexa like device running on the Beaglebone.

 3. [The $10 Echo](http://sammachin.com/the-10-echo/): Alexa Voice Service running on a CHIP.